jrdorn/jrdorn.github.io/README.md

 This is my personal website.
 I intend to showcase my work here, and to write blog posts about topics that interest me.

-I drew inspiration from Michael McKeever's personal website and crowdsourced Reddit opinions of what makes a good portofolio.
+I drew design inspiration from Final Fantasy VII and the command line.

 ## Status